Business Strategy and Entrepreneurship (MSc)

 - You will have the opportunity to work with a corporate sponsor or entrepreneur on the New Venture Plan.

-Entry requirements will normally consist of a minimum of a 2:1 Honours degree at undergraduate level or equivalent from a recognised university.
-Relevant work experience will also be taken into account and each application is assessed individually.
+Entry requirements will normally consist of a minimum of a 2:1 (GPA 3.0/4.0) at undergraduate level from a recognised institution.
+Relevant work experience may also be taken into account in conjunction with an academic qualification.
+Non-graduates with significant work experience may also be considered.

 The MSc in Business Strategy & Entrepreneurship consists of taught components, directed reading, assignments, practical sessions, written examinations and a new venture plan.